mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 <page4> 1 table.
 The table shows the tech companies stock data.
 """
 ```

 ## 3. Call Vizro-AI

+Next, submit the data and prompt string:

 ```py
 dashboard = vizro_ai.dashboard([df1, df2, df3], user_question)
 ```

-This triggers the dashboard building process.
-Once Vizro-AI finishes the dashboard generation process, you can launch the dashboard.
+The call to `dashboard()` triggers the dashboard building process.
+Once Vizro-AI finishes the dashboard generation process, you can launch the dashboard with `build()`.

 !!! example "Generated dashboard"